-CO No. Course Objectives CO-1 Inderstand the principles and various types of Fermentor $CO^{2}$ Interpret the different online monitoring techniques in 0-2 fermentation process.
+CO No. The learners will be able to CO-1 Understand the principles and various types of Fermentor CO-2 Interpret the different online monitoring techniques in CO-2 fermentation process.
 CO-3 Analyze the medium formulation in various fermentation CO-4 Evaluate the role of microbes in fermentation products CO-5 Create an awareness in current fermentation technology.